saminjapan100/LoopLend-Legal-Policies/ToS.md

 Last Updated: September 18, 2025

 Welcome to LoopLend (“LoopLend,” “we,” “our,” or “us”), a community-driven platform for lending and borrowing physical items (e.g., tools, gear, gadgets) within a local radius using a token-based system.
 These Terms of Service (“Terms”) govern your use of the LoopLend mobile application, website, and related services (collectively, the “Services”).
 By downloading, installing, creating an account, or using the Services, you agree to be bound by these Terms and our Privacy Policy.
 If you do not agree, please do not use our Services.
-These Terms are publicly available on our GitHub repository at https://github.com/LoopLend/legal-policies.
-The version on our website (https://looplend.app/terms) and in-app is authoritative.
+These Terms are publicly available on our GitHub repository at https://github.com/LoopLend-legal-policies.
+This version and the in-app version are authoritative.
 Historical versions are available on GitHub for transparency.

 1. Purpose of LoopLend